 If you don't belong to one of the main rental car company frequent rental programs, you may want to join one well in advance of your Hawaii trip.

-Staying in Waikiki?
-You May Not Need a Car
+You May Not Need a Car in Waikiki

 If you're staying in Waikiki and plan to spend most of your time in Waikiki or downtown Honolulu, you may not need a rental car for your entire stay.
 Most places in Waikiki are within easy walking distance.

-TheBus, O'ahu's public transportation system is great and cheap.
-It's no problem to catch a bus to downtown or to almost any other area of the island.
+TheBus, Oahu's public transportation system is great and cheap.
+It's no problem to catch a bus downtown or to almost any other area of the island.

 If you want to visit the North Shore or somewhere else on the island, there are numerous rental car agencies right in Waikiki where you can rent a car for a day or two.